Preventive Mastectomy: Frequently Asked Questions and Concerns

-Fear is normal and in the end there are many factors that go into the decision to have a preventive mastectomy.
+Fear is normal, and in the end, many factors go into the decision to have a preventive mastectomy.
 Research and find doctors that you feel comfortable with, take time to make your decision, and trust yourself to make the best choice for you and your family.
 I was scared to the point of public tears before mine.
 Now I can see it was 120% the right choice for me.

 I have so many people who I value telling me I’m wrong to do this, I’m feeling so angry/alone/doubtful/unsupported…what do I say to them?

-See above comment.
-Let’s face it, there is always going to be someone that doesn’t like something you do, and that’s OK.
+See the above comment.
+Let’s face it, there will always be someone that doesn’t like something you do, and that’s OK.
 My best response to negative comments is “Thanks for your concern, I’m sure it comes from a place of love.
-Please know, this is my body and my choice.
+Please know this is my body and my choice.
 While I’d love your support, if you can’t do that, I’d appreciate your silence about the topic.”
-If you want an even shorter answer “I’m sorry your feel that way.” and removing yourself from the conversation works too.
+If you want an even shorter answer, “I’m sorry you feel that way.” and removing yourself from the conversation works too.

-If one more person tells me about their boob job/how I get new boobs out of the deal/asks me how big I’m going to go I’m going to go crazy…
+If one more person tells me about their boob job/how I get new boobs out of the deal/asks me how big I want my new breasts I’m going to go crazy…

 It’s OK to be sensitive to these questions, but take a deep breath before you allow yourself to respond.
-People are naturally curious and this IS a big deal and a relatively new concept to many people.
+People are naturally curious; this IS a big deal and a relatively new concept to many people.
 These questions never bothered me because 99.9% of the time I knew their intention was to offer comfort or be supportive.
 I usually answered all these questions in a positive way or with the truth.
 I get that not everyone is into sharing all the details.
 It’s OK to say “Thanks for the information.”
-“I’m sorry but I don’t feel comfortable taking about this now.” or “I’m still trying to make decisions, I’ll keep you posted.”
+“I’m sorry, but I don’t feel comfortable talking about this now.” or “I’m still trying to make decisions.
+I’ll keep you posted.”

 How will this affect my ability to be intimate with my partner?

-The two main things that go into this is 1.
-The appearance of your body during the various surgeries and final scars and results and 2.
-The pretty high chance that you will have no feeling on your breasts after this surgery.
+The two main things that go into this are 1.
+The appearance of your body during the various surgeries and final scars and results, and 2.
+The pretty high chance that you will have no feeling in your breasts after this surgery.
 First of all, talk, talk, talk, and talk some more.
 Don’t be shy.
 Share your concerns with your partner and prepare them for how your body will be changing.
-Not all partners go to the PS appointments and a little bit of preparation goes a long way for how they react to your new look.
-Also, there will be times when you can’t be intimate as you recover, let them know about it!
+Not all partners go to the PS appointments, and a little bit of preparation goes a long way in how they react to your new look.
+Also, there will be times when you can’t be intimate as you recover.
+Let them know about it!
 I told The Cowboy before all this started, that he needed to know I was going to be talking about this a lot and he had to act interested.
-I also told him that whatever I said or did he had to tell me 800,000,976 times how beautiful amazing and strong I am and how much he loves me.
+I also told him that whatever I said or did he had to tell me 800,000,976 times how beautifully unique and strong I am and how much he loves me.

-As far as the loss of sensation, I have no feeling, and it hasn’t changed anything for us as far as intimacy.
-Having been through 5 pregnancies and nursing each baby for a year means The Cowboy is used to seeing my body change and having the boobs be a no touch zone…this went a long way towards helping us navigate this situation.
+Regarding the loss of sensation, I have no feeling, and it hasn’t changed anything for us regarding intimacy.
+Having been through 5 pregnancies and nursing each baby for a year means The Cowboy is used to seeing my body change and having the boobs be a no-touch zone…this went a long way towards helping us navigate this situation.

 When can I exercise again?